xJuampa/ExpenseTracker/replit.md

 ## Overview

-This is a Telegram bot application designed to track and manage expenses by integrating with Google Sheets for data storage.
-The bot allows users to interact via Telegram to record expenses, which are then automatically logged to a Google Sheets spreadsheet for easy tracking and analysis.
+This is a Spanish-language Telegram bot application that tracks and manages expenses by integrating with the user's existing Google Sheets "Gastos" spreadsheet.
+Users send 6-line messages via Telegram to record expenses, which are automatically logged with timestamps to their Google Sheet for tracking and analysis.

 ## System Architecture